 Only one person was brave — or foolish — enough to take the bet and he selected five hedge funds to compete against Buffet’s index fund.

-Buffet announced the ten-year results in his annual report and it was a rout.
+Buffet announced the ten-year results in a prior annual report and it was a rout.
 The Vanguard index fund had an average annual return of 8.5%.
 The best performing hedge fund could only achieve an average annual return of 6.5% and the worst of the five had an average annual return of 0.3%.
 I have no rational explanation for why any investor would opt for those high-cost, but low-performing funds.

-John Bogle, the Vanguard founder, has explained it best, “When it comes to investing, you get what you don’t pay for.”
+John Bogle, the Vanguard founder, explained it best, “When it comes to investing, you get what you don’t pay for.”